h0ethan04/h0ethan04/README.md

-### Hi there 👋
+### Hi there!
 My name is Ethan Ho and I am a first year Computer Science major at UCI!

 I enjoy drinking tea and running (_though not necessarily at the same time_).
 I'm also a huge fan of dad jokes and wordplay.